 It’s days like this which remind you of that old saying, maybe not that old, the dying Christopher Hitchens said it: You don’t have a body, you are a body.

-Yesterday I spotted a red-crowned parakeet, today I simply heard them chattering unmistakably away, a couple of wood pigeons crashing in the foliage, tuis with their musical song and whirring flight, a white faced heron down by the water, a relatively recent immigrant from Australia, and a host of unidentifiable small birds, tomtit amongst them but otherwise too flighty to be identified.
+Yesterday I spotted a red-crowned parakeet.
+Today I simply heard them chattering unmistakably away, and later a couple of wood pigeons crashing in the foliage, tuis with their musical song and whirring flight, a white-faced heron down by the water, a relatively recent immigrant from Australia, and a host of unidentifiable small birds, tomtit amongst them but otherwise too flighty to be identified.